NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 ### WLM and the per-Workflow token

-> [!NOTE]
+!!! note

-> The following must be handled by the WLM service.
+    The following must be handled by the WLM service.
 There is nothing here for the adminstrator to do.

 The WLM, such as Flux, must retrieve the per-Workflow token and make it available to the user's compute application as an environment variable named `DW_WORKFLOW_TOKEN`.
 The token is used by the `libcopyoffload` library to construct the "Bearer Token" for its requests to the copy-offload server.
 The token becomes invalid after the Workflow enters its teardown state.